vintasoftware/github-metrics/README.md

 # github-metrics

-Script for fetching github metrics for your project.
-Part of the VBP Q1
+## About

+A script for getting your team PRs metrics.

+This project was conceived to be part of the 2021 VBP.

+### Metrics available
+Coming soon

+### Script setup
+Coming soon